 SCHOOL SERVICE TRIPS

-The Campus Ministry Office organizes bi-weekly service trips to the Monmouth/Ocean Foodbank in Neptune, and to Lunch Break in Red Bank.
-These trips are open to all students and are chaperoned by various faculty/staff members of the community.
-The goal of these service trips is to provide students and faculty/staff an opportunity to serve the local community together and to live out Jesus’ call to service of the poor.
+The Christian Service Coordinator organizes bi-weekly service trips to Feeding All God's Children Soup Kitchen in Freehold, and NJ Veterans Memorial Home in Edison.
+These trips are open to all students and are chaperoned by various faculty/staff members of the SJV community.
+The goal of these service trips is to provide students and faculty/staff an opportunity to serve the local community together and to live out Jesus’ call to service others.